DrUlysses/Christine/README.md

 # Christine
 Server-Client based player and music library manager

-Currently suppesed to work on Android as Client and on PC (Probably on Onion Omega2+ as well) as server
+Currently supposed to work on Android as Client and on Linux (Probably on Onion Omega2+ as well) as server